-Both technologies provide you with a variable refresh rate which allows the monitor to change its refresh rate dynamically and according to the GPU, therefore, eliminating visual artifacts such as screen tearing and stuttering without affecting input lag as VSync does.
+Both technologies provide you with a variable refresh rate, which allows the monitor to change its refresh rate dynamically, therefore, eliminating visual artifacts such as screen tearing and stuttering without affecting input lag as VSync does.

-The difference between the two technologies is that G-SYNC monitors have an integrated module that ensures a wide dynamic refresh rate range and minimal input lag penalty but also significantly increases the monitor cost.
+The difference between the two technologies is that the G-SYNC module replaces the traditional monitor’s scaler and offers a wider dynamic refresh rate range, variable overdrive and slightly lower input lag, but it also significantly raises the monitor cost.

 HDR (High Dynamic Range)

-Some gaming monitors also support HDR which provides you with an increased brightness, contrast, and color gamut for compatible content.
+Some gaming monitors also support HDR, which provides you with increased brightness, contrast, and color gamut for compatible content.

-For instance, in order to truly enjoy HDR, a display should be capable of at least a 1,000-nit peak luminance, a minimum contrast ratio of 20,000:1, at least 90% DCI-P3 color gamut, and 4K UHD resolution.
+To truly enjoy HDR, a display should be capable of at least a 1,000-nit peak luminance, a minimum contrast ratio of 20,000:1, and at least 90% DCI-P3 color gamut.

-In order to achieve such high brightness and contrast, it will require an expensive full-array local dimming implementation which is available in a few high-end gaming monitors such as the ASUS ROG Swift PG27UQ.
+In order to achieve such high brightness and contrast, it will require an expensive full-array local dimming implementation, which is available in a few high-end gaming monitors, such as the Samsung Neo G7.

-There are less expensive models which feature HDR support as well, but these can only deliver a glimpse of what HDR can truly do.
+There are less expensive models that feature HDR support as well, but these can only deliver a glimpse of what HDR can truly do.

-Most of the times, these HDR monitors will have VESA’s DispalyHDR certification (the image below) which clarifies the display’s capabilities.
+Most of the time, these HDR monitors will have VESA’s DispalyHDR certification (the image below), which clarifies the display’s capabilities.

 Motion Blur Reduction Technology